charviidesaii/ScheduleAI/README.md

 ## Tech Stack

 SchedMaster is built with a modern JavaScript frontend using **React** and **Vite** for fast development and performance.
 Styling is handled with **Tailwind CSS** to maintain a clean and consistent design.
 The backend is powered by **Node.js**, which handles scheduling logic, data processing, and communication with the AI layer.
-Antigravity is used to assist with ranking schedules and generating explanations based on user input.
+Antigravity is used to assist with ranking schedules based on user input.
 The project runs locally and does not rely on third-party hosting platforms.

 ---